 If you’ve never heard of a cuberdon, you’re not alone.
-This deep purple sugar cone is Ghent’s signature candy.
-Don’t leave the city without trying one.
+This deep purple sugar cone is the city’s signature candy.
+Don’t leave without trying one.

-The easiest place to be guaranteed of getting a cuberdon is at the Groentenmarkt adjacent to the Butchers’ Hall.
-There, you’ll find two carts—historic rivals for your business—piled high with colorful cone-shaped candies.
+One place to be guaranteed of getting a cuberdon is at the Groentenmarkt adjacent to the Butchers’ Hall.
+There, you’ll find two carts—historic rivals for your business—piled high with the colorful cone-shaped candies.

 The Korenmarket is as close as Ghent comes to having a main square, more because of its location near several main sights than because of its size.